Operator precedence defines the order in which different operators are evaluated in an expression without parentheses.

 Associativity

 When operators have the same precedence, associativity determines the order of evaluation.
-Most operators in C# have left-to-right associativity, meaning they are evaluated from left to right.
+Most operators in C# have left-to-right associativity, which means they are evaluated from left to right.

 int a = 1;